Sepahua, Peru: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and C. Check that you choose the correct type.
-Most adapters currently available are simply plugs and expect your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
+A plug adapter that supports outlet types A and C. Take care to choose the correct kind.
+Many adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
 This one works in most areas.

 What to wear/what to pack: